Hornady Handbook of Cartridge Reloading 8th Edition

 Date: Sep 01 2011

-You can never have too much data or too many information resources when it comes to handloading.
+You can never have too much data or too many information resources when it comes to handloading especially with Hornady load data.
 Current resources are just as important as is variety.
 Why?
 Things change.
 Over time, powder manufacturers tweak their propellants so that they perform better or more consistently.
 This can alter burn rates.
 Bullet manufacturers are no different.
 The bullet jacket and core can be altered to influence internal, external and terminal ballistics.
 Few products are perfect enough in their first iteration to never need at least slight tuning.
 The latest manuals can reflect these changes.

 For 2011, Hornady introduced its eighth edition of the Hornady Handbook of Cartridge Reloading.
-This is a hard cover book with 1,066 pages.
+This is a hardcover book with 1,066 pages.
 It contains a mass of data for 162 rifle cartridges and 73 handgun cartridges.
-Old classic rifle cartridges like the .218 Bee, 7x61mm Sharpe & Hart, .33 Winchester and .404 Jeffery are included, as well as more modern cartridges like the .20 Tactical, .30 Remington AR and .50 Beowulf.
-The available data on handgun cartridges is just as diverse.
+Old classic rifle cartridges like the .218 Bee, 7x61mm Sharpe & Hart, .33 Winchester, and .404 Jeffery are included, as well as more modern cartridges like the .20 Tactical, .30 Remington AR and .50 Beowulf.
+The available data on handgun cartridges are just as diverse.

 The book also contains the obligatory chapters on why you should reload as well as detailed coverage of the basic steps involved.
 A very informative chapter is also devoted to external ballistics.
 In the back of the book, you’ll find an illustrated glossary along with a detailed reference section offering information on shell-holder compatibility, Hornady dies, powder bushings and several conversion tables.
 This is indeed a complete volume.